 The proposed action (Alternative II) is to thin 531 acres, reducing the current stand basal area range from 120-400 square feet to 120-160 square feet depending on existing stand conditions.
-The action would open 3.62 of currently restricted use - (closed with a gate), bring 1.16 miles of physically closed roads (decommissioned) up to standard, and utilize 1.46 miles of existing disturbed ground (such as existing skid trails) for temporary roads.
-All roads used for the timber sale would be closed or decommissioned after implementation.
+The action would open 3.62 miles of currently restricted use (closed with a gate), bring 1.16 miles of physically closed roads (decommissioned) up to standard, and utilize 1.46 miles of temporary road (on existing disturbed ground).
+All opened roads used for the timber sale would be closed or decommissioned after implementation.
 The proposed action would close an additional 5.47 miles of road.
 (Of those, 4.85 miles would be closed with a heavy-duty gate and 0.62 miles would be partially obliterated.)
-Road density would move from 3.32 to 2.22 miles2.
+Open road density would move from 3.32 to 2.22 miles2.
 A detailed description of proposed road-related actions is provided in Chapter 2.